 9. Keep Up with Your Workout Routine

-This might seem like stretch when you’ve had more than a few late nights in a row, but don’t lose sight of your long-term fitness goals.
+This might seem like a stretch when you’ve had more than a few late nights in a row, but don’t lose sight of your long-term fitness goals.
 It is worth taking a pause, resting your body, getting good sleep, and then returning to your workout routine, to make sure your body doesn’t lose the rhythm of a routine.

 10. Don’t Stress!